-Are you dreaming of moving abroad and settling in a different country?
-Chances are you are perfectly happy with where you are but sometimes you can’t help craving an image of life abroad.
+Are you dreaming of moving to a different country?
+Chances are you are perfectly happy where you are, but sometimes you can’t help craving the idea of a life abroad.

 Reasons for moving to a different country

 Many people from the ‘New World’ countries have a romantic presupposition about moving to older cultures.
-For instance Australians tend to see spending a period in France or Italy as one of the ultimate goals in life.
+For instance Australians tend to see spending a period in France or Italy as the ultimate dream come true.
 While many retired Americans move to France for a longer period to find out whether such a move could be off permanent nature.
 British people have a reputation of seeking out a new beginning in many South European countries.

 Such moves are all driven by positive motives.
-However on countless occasions more critical reasons come into play.
-War, recession and wanting to escape a political regime could all be reasons why people consider moving abroad.
+However nowadays more critical reasons come into play on a regular base.
+War, recession and wanting to escape a political regime are amongst those reasons why people consider moving abroad.

 Aside from the romantic notion, the practical consequences of ‘moving abroad‘ can be daunting.
 Settling in another country could strip you from all your professional credibility and your qualifications may not have the same status as they have at home.

 If your new country has a different language, it is likely to cause you severe stress.
 It will frustrate you that you don’t know how to do things.
 Your new local community might not immediately accept you or with great hesitation.
-These are just some of the ‘issues’ that may arise after jumping on the plane and settling elsewhere.
+These are just some of the ‘issues’ that may arise after settling elsewhere.